BuildTheEarth/main-bot/readme.md

 -   **prefix**: The command prefix.
 -   **logs**: The logs channel ID (enclosed in quotes).
 -   **appeal**: The ban appeal message.
+-   **vanity**: The vanity invite code to use when level 3 boosting is reached.
 -   **guilds**: The guild IDs for the main and staff servers:
     -   **main**
     -   **staff**